fedspendingtransparency/usaspending-website/api_contracts/contracts/award/AwardProfile.md

 + Request (application/json)
     + Attributes (object)
-        + award_id: 123 (optional, string)
+        + award_id: 123 (required, number)
             The internal id of the award to filter on.
-If not included, all transactions are returned.
         + limit: 15 (optional, number)
             The number of results to include per page.
             + Default: 10